DONATE

 91% of donations to Sightsavers, including donated supplies, support our vital charity work.
 The remainder helps us grow awareness and raise more funds for our life-changing projects.

-Globally, more than 14 million children are suffering from trachoma, while millions more are at risk of infection.
+According to the World Health Organization, more than 103 million people worldwide are at risk of going blind from trachoma.
 Children like Happy need your help to escape the daily horror of trachoma, giving them the chance to see a brighter future.

 Please donate today: your support could help Sightsavers and our partners to provide vital treatments and transform lives.